-Robustness-related capabilities are the most vulnerable. \textit{Domain-shift robustness (C5b)} exhibits minor to moderate forgetting under IFT (e.g., $-1.9\%$ Gemma vs.\ $-6.3\%$ LLaMA). \textit{Multilingual robustness (C5c)} shows the most severe degradation, with moderate forgetting under DPO (e.g., $\approx\!-9\%$) and major to catastrophic forgetting under IFT (up to $-29.4\%$ for LLaMA).
-These multilingual failures are driven mainly by LLaMA and Qwen models, with Gemma largely unaffected and no consistent relationship with model scale.
+Robustness-related capabilities are the most vulnerable. \textit{Domain-shift robustness (C5b)} exhibits minor to moderate forgetting under IFT (e.g., $-1.9\%$ Gemma vs.\ $-6.3\%$ Llama). \textit{Multilingual robustness (C5c)} shows the most severe degradation, with moderate forgetting under DPO (e.g., $\approx\!-9\%$) and major to catastrophic forgetting under IFT (up to $-29.4\%$ for Llama).
+These multilingual failures are driven mainly by Llama and Qwen models, with Gemma largely unaffected and no consistent relationship with model scale.

 \textbf{WILL – Default Behavioral Preferences.} Behavioral preferences exhibit the most pronounced and user-visible forms of forgetting.
-For \textit{willingness to answer under unsafe prompts (W1a)}, DPO induces minor to moderate forgetting (e.g., $-1.1\%$ Qwen, $-7.1\%$ LLaMA), reflecting reduced refusal of unsafe requests, primarily in Qwen and LLaMA models and without a clear size dependence.
-In contrast, \textit{compliance on underspecified tasks (W1b)} drifts far more severely: IFT causes major to catastrophic drops (e.g., $-17.5\%$ LLaMA, $-54.9\%$ Gemma), with models increasingly defaulting to refusal.
-This effect is confined to LLaMA and Gemma and mainly affects small and medium models.

-\textit{Helpfulness and informational scope (W2)} also exhibit forgetting under post-training.
-After IFT, response coverage decreases across all families, ranging from minor forgetting for Qwen ($-0.9\%$) to major forgetting for LLaMA ($-14.1\%$) and Gemma ($-18.5\%$).
-DPO partially recovers coverage, most consistently for LLaMA ($-14.1\%\!\rightarrow\!+4.8\%$).
+For \textit{willingness to answer under unsafe prompts (W1a)}, DPO induces minor to moderate forgetting (e.g., $-1.1\%$ Qwen, $-7.1\%$ Llama), reflecting reduced refusal of unsafe requests, primarily in Qwen and Llama models and without a clear size dependence.
+In contrast, \textit{compliance on underspecified tasks (W1b)} drifts far more severely: IFT causes major to catastrophic drops (e.g., $-17.5\%$ Llama, $-54.9\%$ Gemma), with models increasingly defaulting to refusal.
+This effect is confined to Llama and Gemma and mainly affects small and medium models. \textit{Helpfulness and informational scope (W2)} also exhibit forgetting under post-training.
+After IFT, response coverage decreases across all families, ranging from minor forgetting for Qwen ($-0.9\%$) to major forgetting for Llama ($-14.1\%$) and Gemma ($-18.5\%$).
+DPO partially recovers coverage, most consistently for Llama ($-14.1\%\!\rightarrow\!+4.8\%$).
 Degradations of response coverage primarily affect medium and small models.